Bulls of Prey: History

 After three singles, an EP, and a live album, the band released a new mini-album in October 2024.
 The EP titled Born Again features six brand new compositions (five new studio tracks and a live recording).
-As a novelty, two songs on the abum were written and performed in Hungarian, for the first time in Bulls of Prey's history.
+As a novelty, two songs on the album were written and performed in Hungarian, for the first time in Bulls of Prey's history.
 In addition to the bluesy soulful title song, there is a southern rock tune, an RnB kind-of unconventional love song, a socially critical piece with a punk-rock feel to it, as well as a more traditional blues-rock track on the EP.
 The closing composition (the live recording) is also the swan song of the band's lead guitarist.
-Zsolt Berecz, known for his creative and psychedelic playing, has decided to suspend his membership in Bulls of Prey indefinitely to concentrate on pursuing his family and career goals.
+Zsolt Berecz, has decided to suspend his membership in Bulls of Prey indefinitely to concentrate on pursuing his family and career goals.
 In November 2024, by winning the third best band award at the 27th Paks Pop-Rock-Jazz Festival, Bulls of Prey was once again invited to perform at the Antal Légrádi Rock Festival in Balatonboglár.